Singer-rapper Aaron Carter dies in California at age 34 - KESQ

 “We are still in the process of accepting this unfortunate reality,” Martin said in a statement Saturday.
 “Your thoughts and prayers are greatly appreciated.”

-Carter earned acting credits through his appearance on television shows including “Lizzie McGuire.”
-He starred alongside his brother, Nick, and their siblings B.J., Aaron, Leslie and Angel Carter on the E! unscripted series “House of Carters” in 2006.
+The singer earned acting credits through his appearance on television shows including “Lizzie McGuire.”
+He starred alongside his brother, Nick, and their siblings B.J., Leslie and Angel Carter on the E! unscripted series “House of Carters” in 2006.

 Carter made his Broadway debut in 2001 as JoJo in “Who in Seussical the Musical.”
 In 2009, he appeared on the ABC competition show “Dancing with the Stars,” finishing in fifth place with partner Karina Smirnoff.
 He was featured on the Food Network cooking show “Rachel vs. Guy: Celebrity Cook-Off” in 2012.